fhiso/sources-and-citations/citation-elements.md

 translation, transcription or index and the original document.
 A *source derivation* exists between a published genealogy and each *source* it cites.
-A *source derivation* also exists between a paper and a earlier paper which it is rebutting.
+A *source derivation* also exists between a paper and a second paper which it is rebutting or commenting on.

 A **citation** is an abstract reference to a specific *source* from which information has been used in some context.
 It *should* include